 House of Journey is located in the heart of George Town's historical zone, making it easy to access many of the best Penang landmarks.
 The cozy interior makes you feel right at home, and the buffet breakfast provided every morning doesn’t hurt either!
 This is definitely one of the best places to stay in Panang!

-If you’re spending a second day in Penang, you’ll need a two-day itinerary in Penang.
+If you’re spending a second day in Penang before traveling elsewhere in Malaysia, you’ll need a two-day itinerary.
 Here are a few of our favorite activities that are a must-do during your travels.